bdsatish/hindu-calendar/README.md

 - `"Bengali"` for Bengali san, whose epoch is 593 CE.

 Customize variable `hindu-calendar-epoch-type` to one of the above.

+By default, `"amanta"` new-moon based lunar calendar is used.
+Customize variable `hindu-calendar-lunar-type` to `"purnimanta"` for full-moon based reckoning.

 Here are some typical combinations: